walkingmu/3d-ken-burns/README.md

 conda install -c anaconda requests pip install cupy-cuda101

 moviepy install imageio 2.6.1 by default and has an issue with ffmpeg library.
-Overwriting it with 2.4.1 solves the problem.
+Downgrading it with version 2.4.1 solves the problem.

 # 3d-ken-burns
 This is a reference implementation of 3D Ken Burns Effect from a Single Image [1] using PyTorch.
 Given a single input image, it animates this still image with a virtual camera scan and zoom subject to motion parallax.
 Should you be making use of our work, please cite our paper [1].